Liber Paradisus: History

 Plaque for the 750° anniversary with a citation of the "Liber Paradisus" at Palazzo d'Accursio, Bologna.

-After the battle of Fossalta (1249) almost all Signorie (Lordships) of Bologna countryside were defeated.
-The result was an ethical and economic reflection on the serfs' status, until then determined by their bond to their owners, called Signori (Lords).
+After the battle of Fossalta (1249), the expansion of the Bologna commune led to the progressive defeat or submission of almost all Signorie (Lordships) in the surrounding countryside.
+This geopolitical shift triggered an ethical and economic reflection on the serfs' status, until then determined by their bond to their owners, called Signori (Lords).

-On 25 August 1256, the Arengo bell of the Palace of Podestà (Bologna) called Bolognese citizens into the Piazza Maggiore, where the Podestà (head of city government, expression of urban aristocracy), Bonaccorso da Soresina, and the Capitano del popolo (head of city militia, expression of urban bourgeoisie) announced the liberation of about 6,000 serfs, owned by 400 lords.
-They were emancipated by the payment, from the communal treasury, of 8 (for children) or 10 (for adults) Bolognese silver lire, which was the market price.
-For the emancipation of 5,855 serfs, the Commune paid 54,014 Bolognese Lire.
+On 25 August 1256, the Arengo bell of the Palace of Podestà called Bolognese citizens into the Piazza Maggiore, where the Podestà (head of city government, expression of urban aristocracy), Bonaccorso da Soresina, and the Capitano del popolo (head of city militia, expression of urban bourgeoisie) announced the liberation of about 6,000 serfs, owned by 400 lords.
+They were emancipated by the payment, from the communal treasury, of 8 (for children) or 10 (for adults) Bolognese silver lire, which was the standard market price.
+For the exact emancipation of 5,855 serfs, the Commune paid a total of 54,014 Bolognese Lire.

-There was, arguably, some economic benefit for the city in the emancipation of so many serfs: firstly, free men were better workers; secondly, freedmen were no longer exempt from the taxes of the Commune (and, in fact, the Commune forbade freed serfs to move outside the diocese to which they belonged).
-In some cases, the serfs were gathered in certain free places (Italian: franco), from which the names of towns like Castelfranco Emilia.
-Whether, however, the economic benefits outweighed the economic disadvantages caused by the loss of so much unremunerated labor is hard to assess.
-Whatever the case, a combination of theological and practical concerns seems to have led to the extraordinary Bolognese mass manumission, and the Liber Paradisus is a powerful theological treatise on human equality.
+There was a clear economic benefit for the city in the emancipation of so many serfs: firstly, free men were considered more productive agricultural workers; secondly, freedmen were no longer exempt from the taxes of the Commune (and, in fact, the Commune forbade freed serfs to move outside the diocese to which they belonged).
+In some cases, the serfs were gathered in certain free places (Italian: franco), from which the names of towns like Castelfranco Emilia originated.
+A combination of theological, fiscal, and practical concerns led to this extraordinary mass manumission, and the text itself functions as a powerful treatise on human equality.

 "Book of Paradise"

-With this act, also called Paradisum voluptatis, Bologna was probably the first city in the world to abolish slavery.

-In 1257 the Commune ordered four notaries—among them Rolandino de' Passaggeri—to catalogue names and details of freed serfs in a memorial.
-This book is now kept at the State Archives (in Piazza dei Celestini, Bologna), and it is called Paradisus because the first written word is Paradise, to remember that God created man in paradise in perfect and perpetual freedom.
+In 1257, the Commune ordered four notaries—among them the prominent jurist Rolandino de' Passaggeri—to catalogue the names and structural details of the freed serfs in an official memorial register.
+This book is now preserved at the State Archives of Bologna (in Piazza dei Celestini), and it is conventionally called Paradisus because the first written word of the text is Paradise, reminding that God created man in perfect and perpetual freedom.